Soyvolon/ChristysThirstyBeerRides/docs/README.md

 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

 ### ROUTE and STOPS:
-Starting at Cage Brewing, then making our way to Hops and Props.
-We will then trek over to Overflow Brewing.
-From there we make our way back and end at Pinellas Ale Works!
+Starting at Grand Central Brewhouse, then making our way to St. Pete Brewing where you can enjoy a cold draft and $2 slices of pizza from Angelo's.
+We will then head up to Bayboro Brewing.
+From there we trek over to Right around the corner.
+There'll be murals to see between each stop!

 ### DISTANCE and SPEED:
 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

 ### CHECK IN
-Arrive as early as 5:00 pm to check-in and enjoy a beer before we roll out.
+Arrive as early as 2:00 pm to check-in and enjoy a beer before we roll out.
 Check-in before partaking for drink specials!!

 ### ROLL OUT TIME
-6:00 PM
+3:00 PM

 !> RIDE FEE: $10 for advanced RSVP's ($15 day of ride) - and get $5 back to use at St. Pete Bicycle & Fitness!! <br />
 **Need a bike? $25 advanced RSVP only**